 How can I extend my Brazilian tourist visa?

-First of all, contact the Brazilian Embassy in your country or speak to the Polícia Federal in Brazil to see if your country qualifies for an extra 90 days extension (not all countries are able to extend).
+First of all, contact the Brazilian Embassy in your country or speak to the Polícia Federal in Brazil to see if your country qualifies for an extra 90 days extension (not all countries can extend).

 Can I work in Brazil under a tourist visa?

-No, you can’t.
+No, you can not.
 Many foreigners fall in love with Brazil and decide to stay a little longer.
-Many try to work as a language teacher or other informal job to make a bit more money while staying in Brazil longer.
+Many try to work as language teachers or other informal jobs to make a bit more money while staying in Brazil longer.
 It is illegal to work in Brazil under a tourist visa.
-If you want to work here, you must apply for a Brazilian work visa.
+If you want to work, you must apply for a Brazilian work visa.

 Can I change from a tourist visa to a student visa within Brazil?

 Yes.
 You need to be enrolled in a Portuguese course and registered with the Policia Federal.
-You need to get a full police check, get the documents (including birth certificate) apostilled and translated into Portuguese and sent back to Brazil.
+You need to get a full police check; and get your documents (including birth certificate) apostilled, translated into Portuguese, and sent back to Brazil.

 Caminhos Language Centre can guide you through this process and help you with the documents needed for you to get a student visa to Brazil.
 Contact us for more information.

-You can also check this blog post about Student Visa from Brazil with useful information.
+You can also check this blog post about Student Visa from Brazil for further useful information.

 Learn Portuguese in Rio de Janeiro with Caminhos Language Centre.
 Caminhos offers intensive Portuguese group classes for you to learn fast while having fun in Brazil.
-We also have offer private classes, immersion programs and Celpe-Bras preparation.
-Study Portuguese at Caminhos and join after-class free activities every day.
+We also offer private classes, immersion programs, and Celpe-Bras preparation.
+Study Portuguese at Caminhos and join free after-class activities every day.